FOSSEE/fosseevideo/script.rst

 This is how the project works.
 We have a bunch of textbooks, that we are targeting to code, in this iteration.
 Each book has a coordinator, who is in-charge of having the book coded in an Open Source language.
 He finds one or more students, who are willing to implement parts of the book and complete the book, roughly in the duration of one semester.
 The coordinator also finds a TA/reviewer, who will review the work done by the students and approve their work.
 The student then codes the problems from the book in the language that he chooses.
 The TA periodically reviews this work and helps him complete the task.
 The TA and student meet up in person, if and when required.
 Once the book is completed, the TA and the coordinator together, announce that the book is complete.
 This will then be reviewed by a member from FOSSEE and confirmed.
 Once, this work is announced as complete, all the participants get their goodies!

+If you wish to contribute as a Student, TA or Book Coordinator please visit http://fossee.in/pytask/accounts/register/

 ..
 L7

+{{Show the website in browser}}}

 {{{Show the 'Spoken Tutorials' slide}}}